A Characterization of Circle Graphs in Terms of Multimatroid Representations

 \section{Introduction}

 In this paper a graph may have loops or parallel edges.
 A graph is~\emph{simple} if it has neither loops nor parallels, and a~\emph{looped simple} graph has no parallels.
 An edge consists of two distinct half-edges, each incident on one vertex; and an edge is directed by distinguishing one of its half-edges as initial.
 The degree of a vertex is the number of incident half-edges, and a graph is $d$-regular if its vertices are all of degree $d$.
-We use the term~\emph{circuit} to refer to a sequence $v_1,h'_1,h_2,v_2,h'_2,\dots,h'_{k-1},h_k=h_1,v_k=v_1$ of vertices and half-edges, such that: for each $i<k$, $h_i$ and $h'_i$ are half-edges incident on $v_i$; for each $i<k$, $h'_i$ and $h_{i+1}$ are half-edges of the same edge; and the half-edges $h_1,h'_1,\dots,h_{k-1},h'_{k-1}$ are pairwise distinct.
+We use the term~\emph{circuit} to refer to a sequence $v_1,h'_1,h_2,v_2,h'_2,\dots,h'_{k-1},h_k=h_1,v_k=v_1$ of vertices and half-edges, such that: for each $i<k$, $h_i$ and $h'_i$ are half-edges incident on $v_i$; for each $i<k$, $h'_i$ and $h_{i+1}$ are half-edges of the same edge; and the half-edges $h_1,h'_1,\dots,h_{k-1},h'_{k-1}$ are mutually distinct.
 We consider two circuits to be the same if they differ only in orientation or starting point.
 The sets of vertices and edges of a graph $G$ are denoted by $V(G)$ and $E(G)$, respectively.
 We assume that the reader is familiar with the basic concepts of matroid theory, see, e.g., \cite{O}.

 If $G$ is a connected graph whose vertices are all of even degree then $G$ has an~\emph{Euler circuit}, i.e., a circuit which includes every edge of $G$.
 In general, if the vertices of $G$ are all of even degree then $G$ will have an~\emph{Euler system}, i.e., a set which contains precisely one Euler circuit for each connected component of $G$.